HaitaoMao/HaitaoMao.github.io/pages/Me.md

 **Baidu (March, 2022 - now)**

 I am now a research intern in search strategy department in Baidu supervised by [Lixin Zou](https://www.zoulixin.site/).
 Now my research topic in Baidu is Unbiased Learning To Rank.
+I am expected to have four or five paper published in this period.

 ### Education